Leadership Committee

 Dan Reist, HM|HC Advisor Emeritus

-Retired CISUR Assistant Director
+Former CISUR Assistant Director

-Knowledge Exchange
+Knowledge Exchange (2004-2022)

 Email

-Dan has been a visionary for HM|HC from the initiative’s outset in 2004.
-As his retirement allows, he continues to help us reflect more critically about assumptions and practical implications in various aspects of our endeavour.
-These include a humanistic perspective on health promotion that upholds agency and social responsibility, a phenomenological approach to substance use and to responsively capturing the meaning and value of interpersonal experience, and the challenge of engaging in genuine dialogue to enhance mutual understanding and support inclusive collaboration.
+Dan was the original visionary for HM|HC and its leading thinker from the initiative’s outset in 2004 until his passing in Sept.
+2023.
+Across those years he continued to help us reflect more critically about assumptions, orientation and practical implications in various aspects of our endeavour.
+These matters include a humanistic perspective on health promotion that upholds agency and social responsibility, as well as a phenomenological approach to substance use and to responsively capturing the meaning and value of interpersonal experience.
+Another facet involves the challenge of engaging in genuine dialogue to enhance mutual understanding and enable inclusive collaboration.
+Dan saw himself as a servant of our community of practice and related to its members attentively.
+We are deeply indebted to this wise mentor for his humble demonstration of caring support and earnest encouragement.

 Join our mailing list to get the latest Healthy Minds | Healthy Campuses information.